top of page

 Two day Navigation Skills Course

 This two day course will cover navigation in more detail and touch on some more advanced skills.
 Suitable for beginners, those with previous experience or those who have previously done the one day introduction to navigation.
-Each learner will be taught skills on build on their previous knowledge.
+Each learner will be taught skills to build on their previous knowledge.
 Day 1 will cover basic navigation skills and ensure the fundamental map and compass skills are well understood and can be applied practically.
 Day 2 will cover more advanced skills in more complicated terrrain, including using bearings, how to relocate when lost and micro-navigation.
-Learning in a small group (max 4) from a highly experienced Mountain Leader mean you will learning easily in a relaxed environment.
+Learning in a small group (max 4) from a highly experienced Mountain Leader means you will be learning easily in a relaxed environment.
 We will also cover equipment you might want to carry, weather forecasts, use of technology, emergency procedures and staying safe in remote areas.

 Price £120 per person